A real-time transit guide for autistic adults.

 Xue (Miki) Bin, Mehul Shah

-By providing autistic adults reassurance before and during their transit ride through the use of location-based and contextual guides, this user group will have the confidence to ride independently to their destination.
+By providing autistic adults reassurance before and during their transit ride through the use of location-based and contextual guides, we reinforced our users' confidence to ride independently to their destination.

 Calling for Help

-After successfully arriving at their destination, autistic adults can share their experience by commenting on guidebooks and submitting posts, growing as a community contributor.
+After successfully arriving at their destination, users can share their experience by commenting on guidebooks and submitting posts, growing as a community contributor.

 We learned how the mental models of autistic adults require greater contextual information to understand public transit etiquettes, and more importantly, how their misunderstanding of these etiquettes leads to their heightened anxieties and resorting to other modes of transportation.
 My team and I worked through the design process to address this problem.

-½ Million will enter adulthood in the next year
+½ million autistic people will enter adulthood in the next year

-Autistic people are impaired by heightened social anxieties
+Autistic people are constrained by limited transportation resources

-We began sympathizing with our users' need for explicit instructions and identified a great number of pain points.
-Having collected our data, we narrowed down to the following pain points to represent our participants' obstacles in their transit journeys.
+Sympathizing with our users' need for explicit instructions, we identified a great number of pain points.
+I narrowed the list to provide a succinct representation of participants' obstacles in their transit journeys to streamline communication between stakeholders.

 John, Autistic Adult and Inexperienced Rider